Sarah-Safarzadeh/portfolio/README.md

 # portfolio
-A simple portfolio built with HTML and customized with CSS
+A simple portfolio built with HTML and customized with CSS and javascript